This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 And that includes me.

-It includes every Black writer, coach, singer, digital creator, and mission-led entrepreneur who has built income streams outside the system — which is precisely what the movement is calling for.
+It includes every Black writer, coach, singer, digital creator, and mission-led entrepreneur who built income streams outside of traditional gatekeeping—which is exactly what this movement is calling for.

 IF YOU’RE PARTICIPATING IN THE BLACK ECONOMIC BLACKOUT — I STAND WITH YOU

-If you choose not to purchase from Amazon as a form of protest, I honor your conviction and fully support your decision.
+If you choose not to purchase from Amazon as a form of protest, I respect your conviction and support your decision.

 Your protest.